Green Card Through Marriage

 This means providing documentation to show the marriage is officially recognized in the country or region where it took place, and also confirming with evidence that any previous marriages of either spouse have been legally terminated, ie through divorce, annulment or death of a former spouse.

-How long is the Green Card through marriage processing time?
+Green Card through marriage processing time

 If your spouse is a US citizen and you currently live in the US, application processing is around 10-12 months.
 If you live overseas, it can take longer, and will usually be more like 12-18 months for a decision.